r351574nc3/runtime-homework-r351574nc3/guidelines.md

 The emphasis of the homework assignment is seeing how you would approach solving [a problem](problem.md).
-We tried to come up with a problem that you can do in a couple hours and we don't expect you to spend too much time on this.
+We tried to come up with a problem that you can do in a couple hours, and we don't expect you to spend too much time on this.

 Please write the solution in the language of your choice.
 Yes, any.
 Now the [problem](problem.md) itself requires setting up the ability to take a web